ComplexCrisesDb/CCDr/README.md

 ```

-## compute the document term frequency for several categories "Currency_crisis" and "Balance_payment_crisis"
+Compute the document term frequency for several categories "Currency_crisis" and "Balance_payment_crisis"

 ```r